Yoast/developer/docs/standards/development-tools.md

 After this has been installed, you can run various commands in your project's directory to deal with various tasks.
 A command that is usually used is `grunt watch`.
 This command will watch for changes in directories and run a set of predefined commands over the source code to ensure it's properly outputted.

+As our repositories use a lot of similar tasks, we ended up [creating a repository](https://github.com/Yoast/plugin-grunt-tasks) to bring these similar tasks together.

-Please make sure you check out the Grunt directory and especially the `aliases.yml` file to see what commands are available.
+Please make sure you also check out the Grunt directory and especially the `aliases.yml` file to see what commands are available.